simonmar/monad-par/examples/README.md

 The primary commands of interest in this directory are:

+    make deps
     make
     make test

-As well as more extensive benchmarking.
+Make deps will install package dependencies that aren't already installed by monad-par itself.

+Also, this directory provides benchmarking.
 Ranging from the simple:

     SHORTRUN=1 THREADSETTINGS="1" ./benchmark.sh